HIV and Dementia

 Treatment often involves:

 • Antiretroviral therapy.
-This treatment helps to control the HIV in the body and allows the body to try to reverse some of the damage.
+This treatment helps to control the HIV in the body.
+It allows the body to try to reverse some of the damage.
 It can sometimes help ease dementia symptoms.
-The best way to prevent dementia is to take antiretroviral medicines from the time you are diagnosed with HIV/AIDS diagnosis until you have an "undetectable" HIV viral load.
+The best way to prevent dementia is to take antiretroviral medicines continuously from the time you are diagnosed with HIV.
+The goal is to keep your HIV viral load "undetectable."

-• Substance or alcohol abuse counseling.
-People with HIV who abuse drugs or alcohol can have more severe dementia symptoms.
+• Substance or alcohol use counseling.
+People with HIV who use drugs or alcohol can have more severe dementia symptoms.

 • Prescription medicines.
-Along with other medicines you take for AIDS symptoms, your healthcare provider may give you antidepressants, antipsychotics, or stimulants.
-Deciding on which one will depend on what may be causing your dementia.
+Along with other medicines you take for HIV/AIDS symptoms, your healthcare provider may give you antidepressants, antipsychotics, or stimulants.
+Deciding which one will depend on your symptoms.

 • Lifestyle changes.
 A structured routine will help you to deal with some of the symptoms of dementia.
 Writing lists can help you stay organized and remember important details.
 A neurologist may advise working with a special therapist who can help you learn to better manage daily life.